Layne28/Layne28.github.io/_pages/about.md

 **Current Research**

-I am currently a postdoctoral researcher in Mike Hagan's group at Brandeis University, where I work on understanding and controlling active matter.
+I am currently a postdoctoral researcher with Michael Hagan and Aparna Baskaran at Brandeis University, where I study the active assembly of soft materials, as well as virus assembly and encapsidation.